 ENGINEERING DESIGN 5 per cycle – 5 credits

-Prerequisite: C+ or better in Algebra II and Physics or taking Physics concurrently, or department recommendation, successful prior completion of Introduction to Computer Science (4741/4742) recommended
+Prerequisite: Completed or currently enrolled in Pre-Calculus Level 2 or higher and Physics or taking Physics concurrently, or department recommendation, successful prior completion of Introduction to Computer Science (4741/4742) recommended

 This course introduces students to the process of engineering design and problem solving.
 It is based around a series of design and development projects undertaken by small teams of students.
 Typical projects include model bridges and similar structures, mechanical devices, Computer Aided Design (CAD), and programmable robots with touch, light, and infrared sensors.
 Readings from professional and popular literature provide a base for students to examine team dynamics, engineering ethics, human factors, and the social and political consequences of technological changes.